It is all so.very.complicated.

 If we (and/or our churches) have the money it takes to build fancy buildings, there has to be something more we could offer Haiti other than to institutionalize their children.

-Maybe you're thinking, "This is all a fund-raising pitch for Heartline because Heartline is working to help women keep their children."
+Maybe you're thinking, "This is all a fund-raising pitch for Heartline Maternity Center because Heartline is working to help women give birth safely and keep their children."
 If you're thinking that you're partially correct.

 Of course we believe in the work of Heartline.
 However, we assume God moves people to act on their passion in multiple creative ways and we trust Him to provide for us.